joaoatienza/zafumix-icons-default/README.md

 # Zafumix icons
-I really like the Zafiro icon set for apps but I don't like their folders.
-I really like the Numix folders so here's a combination.
-I run Gnome so I know it works with that.
-Haven't tried it with any other desktop environments.
+I really like the Zafiro icon set (https://github.com/zayronxio/Zafiro-icons) for apps but I don't like their folders.
+I really like the Numix (https://github.com/numixproject) folders, so here's a combination of the Numix 2023 onwards folders and Zafiro applications icons.
+I run Gnome on Debian and and Gnome on Arch so I know it works with those configurations.
+Haven't tried it with any other distros and desktop environments.

 This only has the Numix default folder colors.
 If you want the other colors, check this out https://github.com/joaoatienza/zafumix-icons